 Martian Kindred vip

 Martian Watches announced the Kindred vip watch at CES 2016, featuring a 38mm face set in a stainless steel case that comes in a range of colours.
 There are two collections - CL and SP - with the former designed for smart occasions and the latter for the more athletic-minded apparently.

 Both collections have a LED light for notifications and a vibration motor.
 Through the Martian Smart mVip app, you can set seven lights and various vibration patterns to help you differentiate between notifications.
 Two batteries are on board, one for the analogue movement and one for the smarts.
-The Martian Kindred vip launches in August 2016 with a starting price of $195.
+The Martian Kindred vip launches sometime in Fall 2016 with a starting price of $195.